-- Environmental considerations will always be adhered to before clearing roads, trenching and excavating. - Paths and roads will be aligned to avoid root zones.
+- Environmental considerations will always be adhered to before clearing roads, trenching and excavating. - Water springs will be avoided as far as possible as these are important habitats for plants and animals. - Paths and roads will be aligned to avoid root zones.
 Permeable materials will be used wherever possible. - The movement of vehicles in riverbeds, rocky outcrops and vegetation sensitive areas will be avoided. - The movement of vehicles will be restricted to certain tracks only. - Areas with species of concern will be avoided. - Ministry of Environment and Tourism will be informed of any protected species which will be transplanted in consultation with MET.